 Don’t have much time to read?
 Watch this short video instead–

 You can’t make an informed decision without considering all the factors.
 Before choosing one course over the other, it’s always helpful to research the courses and look at the pros and cons of each course.
-Sometimes simply thoroughly looking into a course makes you realise that you may prefer aspects of another one.
+Sometimes, simply looking into a course makes you realize that you may prefer aspects of another one.

 Subject Enjoyment and Interest

 The key to choosing between university courses is picking a course that you’re genuinely interested in.
 If you don’t enjoy the course and only take it because it will look good on your transcript or because it seems impressive, you likely won’t put in the effort required to get a good grade.
 Studying something you dislike or find boring ensures that you don’t get the most out of your studies.

 If you’re studying for a specific degree, you probably have some idea of the career you want or the field you want to enter.
 You can choose between university courses by keeping your future career in mind and determine which one to opt for, depending on which has more transferable skills or better value for a future employer.
 For example, if you’re looking to get into game design, then a university course on coding and design will be more valuable in the future than one on British history.

 It’s also essential to keep eligibility in mind.
 Some university courses require prerequisites, and you cannot take them without having taken an introductory course.
 If you’re choosing between a course that doesn’t require a prerequisite and one that does, your choice will change drastically.
 Some courses may interest you enough to take the prerequisite and then the actual course, while others may not.
 If you’re looking for electives with no prerequisites or eligibility requirements, then either one of those can help you eliminate courses.

 Availability and Clashes